 Considering In-Vitro Fertilisation (IVF) options but not sure where to start?
 Here’s your essential guide to IVF and the IVF clinics in Singapore.

 If you’ve arrived at this article, chances are, the baby-making journey has been all but an easy ride.
 Indeed, successfully conceiving can be a process that takes not just weeks, but months or even years.
-For some, it requires medical procedures in order to successfully conceive, and one such method couples can opt for is IVF.
+For some, it requires medical procedures in order to successfully conceive, and one such method couples can opt for is IVF (in-vitro fertilisation).

 If you’re considering IVF to help you and your partner conceive, here’s a handy guide to IVF and finding an IVF clinic in Singapore.